christianstassen/greb-official/README.md

  1. To download the code via github click on the 'clone or download' tab on the top.
  2. The downloaded zip-archive contains the model source code and all input files.
- 3. The main file to execute is 'run/greb.web-public.hydro.com'.
+ 3. The main file to execute is 'run/greb.web-public.hydro-simple.com'.
- 4. To execute the main file try '.run/greb.web-public.hydro.com' or 'sh run/greb.web-public.hydro.com'
+ 4. To execute the main file try '.run/greb.web-public.hydro-simple.com' or 'sh run/greb.web-public.hydro-simple.com'
  5. The main file also contains several settings (i.e. what experiment, how many years to simulate, etc)
+ 6. To run all experiments of the paper you can try 'sh run/greb.web-public.hydro-all.com'

 * Configuration